johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-While this example is pretty simple, the ability to identify actors using their address is tremendously important for distributed actors.
+While this example is pretty simple, it showcases an incredibly common pattern to store and remember actors by their stable identity.
+This, and similar shapes of this pattern (which are lifecycle aware), are tremendously common in distributed actor system programming, and therefore we aim to make this simple, and work as expected by default.

-Unlike local-only actors, reference equality (`===`) is very likely incorrect!
+Unlike local-only actors, reference equality (`===`) of distributed actors is usually very misleading or actively harmful!
 This is because we need to be able to implement transports which simply return a new proxy instance whenever they are asked to resolve a remote instance, rather than forevermore return the same exact instance for them which would lead to infinite (!) memory growth including forever keeping around instances of remote actors which we never know for sure if they are alive or not, or if they ever will be resolved again.
-Therefore `ActorAddress` quality is the only sane way to implement equality _and_ is a crucial element to keep transport implementations memory efficient.
+Therefore `ActorIdentity` equality is the only reasonable way to implement equality _and_ is a crucial element to keep transport implementations memory efficient.

-This is how the `==` and `hash` functions are synthesized by the compiler:
+For reference, this is how the `==` and `hash` functions are synthesized by the compiler:

 ```swift
 extension Chatter: Hashable {